MadryLab/robustness/docs/example_usage/breeds_datasets.rst

    the twist that the "breeds" used in the training set from each superclasses are disjoint from the "breeds" used in the test set.

-As a primitive example, one could take ImageNet (which contains many cat and dog breed classes), and use the BREEDS methodology to come up with a derivative "cats vs dogs" task, where the training set would contain one set of breeds (e.g. Egyptian cat, Tabby Cat vs Labrador, Golden Retriever) and the test set would contain another set (e.g. Persian cat, alley cat vs Mastiff, Poodle).
-Here, is a (simplified) pictorial illustration of the BREEDS approach:
+As a primitive example, one could take ImageNet (which contains many classes corresponding to cat and dog breeds), and use the BREEDS methodology to come up with a derivative "cats vs. dogs" task, where the training set would contain one set of breeds (e.g., Egyptian cat and Tabby Cat vs. Labrador and Golden Retriever) and the test set would contain another set (e.g. Persian cat and alley cat vs Mastiff and Poodle).
+Here is a pictorial illustration of the BREEDS
+approach:

 .. image:: Figures/breeds_pipeline.png
   :width: 600
   :align: center
   :alt: Illustration of the BREEDS dataset creation pipeline.

-BREEDS allows you to create subpopulation shift benchmarks of varying difficulty automatically, without having to manually group or split up classes, and can be applied to any dataset which has a class hierarchy.
+This methodology allows you to create subpopulation shift benchmarks of varying difficulty automatically, without having to manually group or split up classes, and can be applied to any dataset which has a class hierarchy.
 In this walkthrough, we will use ImageNet and the corresponding class hierarchy from [STM20]_.

 .. raw:: html